polymorf/HAB-python-tracker/README.md

 HAB-python-tracker

-This is a High Altitude Balloon payload tracker written in Python.
+This is a High Altitude Balloon payload tracker written in Python for RaspberryPi